sofiaperezm/job-listings-challenge/README.md

 cardElement.setAttribute("data-labels", [job.role, job.level, ...job.languages, ...job.tools]);
 ```

-- A more functional way to write JavaScript.

-I also practiced a lot of how to manipulate the DOM (create elements, add classes, set/get attributes, and so on).

 - Working on a mobile-first approach taking the best of Flexbox and CSS Grid.